brillout/wildcard-api/readme.md

   }
   */

-  // Instead, return a value:
-  if( !isStrongPassword(password) ){
+  // Instead, return a JavaScript value, e.g. a JavaScript object: if( !isStrongPassword(password) ){
     return {validationError: "Password is too weak."};
   }